cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 combine -M FitDiagnostics workspace_part3.root -m 200 --rMin -1 --rMax 2 --saveShapes --saveWithUncertainties
 ```

-Combine will produce pre- and post-fit distributions (for fit_s and fit_b) in the fitdiagnostics.root output file:
+Combine will produce pre- and post-fit distributions (for fit_s and fit_b) in the fitDiagnosticsTest.root output file:

 ![](images/fit_diag_shapes.png)

 **Tasks and questions:**

   - Make a plot showing the expected background and signal contributions using the output from `FitDiagnostics` - do this for both the pre-fit and post-fit.
-You will find a script `postFitPlot.py` in the `cms-das-stats` repository that can help you get started.
+You will find a script `postFitPlot.py` in the `data/tutorials/longexercise` directory that can help you get started.
  The bin errors on the TH1s in the fitdiagnostics file are determined from the systematic uncertainties.
 In the post-fit these take into account the additional constraints on the nuisance parameters as well as any correlations.

   - Why is the uncertainty on the post-fit so much smaller than on the pre-fit?